-With the Megaventory inventory management system, you can - to a certain extent - manage different companies with a single Megaventory subscription.
+With the Megaventory inventory management system, you can manage different companies with a single Megaventory subscription.
 Setting your account like this makes sense if two (or more) companies share a common inventory or you need to cut down your expenses across projects you run and are possibly connected.

 With Megaventory, you are able to grant permission to each employee to issue a different invoice depending on the company they are working for.
 So, the employee that works in company A will only see an invoice format for company A when trying to fulfill a sales order in Megaventory.
 Similarly, the same employee will have no access to the invoice format of company B.

-To activate this option you need to go to the click on your Profile Icon and select Account Setup and click at the "Restrict access to certain Document Types based on different user logins" checkbox.
+To activate this option you need to go to the Settings section, select Account Setup and click at the "Restrict access to certain Document Templates based on different user logins" checkbox.

 Note: Do not do this while users are logged in or are expected to log in soon!
 This will take away their access based on documents unless you provide it specifically.
 It is suggested that this is activation is considered maintenance and only performed out of work hours and with adequate time to test the permissions.

-To set up User Access Permissions for your account, click on your Profile Icon and select Company & Billing (Admin).
-From the menu on the left, click on Users and then click on Edit User Permissions, next to the user you want to edit their access rights.
+To set up User Access Permissions for your account, click on Settings and select View Users & Permissions.
+Then, click on Edit User Permissions next to the user you want to edit their access rights.